tinamayswinkels/eon/_services/lifestyle.md

     heading_html: >-
       <h2>Lifestyle Photography for Villa &amp; Hotels</h2><p>What converts
       customers better than a photo of your empty room?
-High quality lifestyle imagery conjuring an image of just how good your guests will feel when they stay with you.
-We often work with hotels who have already captured all their venue' photography but need that edge to stand out from the crowd.</p><p>&nbsp;</p>
+High quality lifestyle imagery conjures an image of just how good your guests will feel when they stay with you.
+We often work with hotels who have already captured all their venue photography but need that edge to stand out from the crowd.</p><p>&nbsp;</p>
     gallery-images:
       - image_path: /images/riverhouse/eon-riverhouse-12.jpg